Joanna Gaines Butter Cake Recipe || A Slice Of Magnolia

 Instructions

-• Pour the batter into your prepared baking dish and smooth out the top.
-Bake that beauty for 45 minutes, or until a toothpick inserted into the center comes out clean.
+• Pour the batter into the prepared cake pan and smooth the top.
+Bake in the preheated oven for 35-40 minutes, or until a toothpick inserted in the center comes out clean.

 Notes